AutoResearch/EEG-GAN/docs/HowToUse/install.md

 &emsp;&emsp;```git pull```

-<i>Note that the GitHub repo may be ahead of the latest pip release.</i> <br>
-<i>For most stable results, we suggest you follow the Install With Pip instructions above.</i>
+<i>For most stable results, we suggest you follow the install with pip instructions above.</i>

 ---

 ## <b>Dependencies</b>
 The following are the required dependencies for EEG-GAN.
 If you install EEG-GAN via pip, or installed EEG-GAN from the source, these are automatically installed.
-If you have obtained the package from the source you can install these via the requirements.txt file ```pip install -r requirements.txt``` or via the pyproject.toml file ```pip install -e .[dev]```
+If you have obtained the package from the source you can install these via the pyproject.toml file ```pip install .```

 &emsp;&emsp;[Pandas](https://pandas.pydata.org/)~=1.3.4<br>
 &emsp;&emsp;[NumPy](https://numpy.org/)~=1.21.4<br>